 Still Need Some Help?

 All in all, I don’t think you could go wrong with investing in any of the above—to me, they are the best hiking pants for women.
-Each brand has options for length and size that make them all quite versitiale.
+Each brand has options for length and size that make them all quite versatile.

 I usually go for the Arc’teryx Gamma LT Pant or, most recently, the Outdoor Research Ferossi Pant if I will be hiking/backpacking.